kalviumcommunity/S46_Velavan_Capstone_BookieRental/README.md

 ### Project Overview :

 Bookie-Rental is a web-based platform designed to facilitate the sharing of books among users.
-It provides a convenient solution for individuals who have completed reading a book and wish to rent it out to others, as well as for those seeking to borrow or purchase books from fellow users.
+It provides a convenient solution for individuals who have completed reading a book and wish to rent it out to others , as well as for those seeking to borrow or purchase books from fellow users.

 ### Features :